Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Method

-where $\lambda$ is the wavelength of light (see supplementary material for details).
+where $\lambda$ is the wavelength of light.
 The rotating PSF is illustrated in \cref{fig:lib:psf}.

-\paragraph{Polarization-Multiplexing Depth Encoding.} Given a 3D scene $\sceneIrradiance$, the final 2D image $\image_\polarDirection$ generated by a depth-dependent PSF is the sum of contributions from all 2D slices $\sceneIrradiance(\depth)$ at different depths.
-Each slice is convolved with its corresponding depth-dependent PSF $\psfboth(\depth)$:
+Further details are provided in the supplementary material.

-The rotating PSF induces slight, depth-dependent position shifts of the objects in the 2D image (see \Cref{fig:sim:compare}).
-Because $\psfX$ and $\psfY$ are 180° apart, the shifts are in opposite directions for the pair of polarized images.
-This mechanism causes their relative disparity vector to rotate monotonically with depth, providing a geometrically interpretable depth cue.
-To capture both polarized images in a single shot, we spatially separate them onto the top and bottom halves of the camera sensor by engineering the focusing phase $\phaseLensboth$ to have opposite vertical deflection for the two polarizations:
+\paragraph{Polarization-Multiplexing Depth Encoding.} The 2D image $\image_\polarDirection$ is formed by integrating the depth-wise convolutions between scene slices $\sceneIrradiance(\depth)$ and their corresponding depth-dependent PSFs $\psfboth(\depth)$.
+The rotating PSF induces slight, depth-dependent shifts in 2D images (\cref{fig:sim:compare}).
+Since $\psfX$ and $\psfY$ are 180° apart, these shifts occur in opposite directions for polarized image pairs, creating a monotonic disparity vector that serves as a geometric depth cue.
+To capture both polarized images simultaneously, we engineer the focusing phase $\phaseLensboth$ to introduce opposite vertical deflections, spatially separating them onto the sensor halves:

 where $(\pupilx,\pupily)$ are the coordinates on the metalens.